brooklynrail/brooklynrail-platform/content/events/2023/02/art-tech-ill-be-your-mirror-art-and-the-digital-screen.md

 ---
 title: "Art + Tech: I'll Be Your Mirror: Art and the Digital Screen"
-deck: Featuring Alison Hearst, Alice Bucknell, Kahlil Robert Irving, and Charlotte Kent
+deck: Featuring Alison Hearst, Alice Bucknell, Kahlil Robert Irving, and Charlotte Kent, with Courtney Bush
 summary: Curator Alison Hearst and artists Alice Bucknell and Kahlil Robert Irving join Rail Editor-at-Large Charlotte Kent for a conversation.
-We conclude with a poetry reading.
+We conclude with a poetry reading by Courtney Bush.
 people:
   - person: alison-hearst
   - person: alice-bucknell-1